 Supports Linux, macOS, and Windows.
 One build, every platform.

-Duso is written in the language made by Google for solid and efficient concurrency at scale.
+Duso was written in Go, a battle-tested language made by Google to build efficient concurrent systems at scale.

 Apache 2.0 licensed.
 Community-driven and fully transparent.